gdk-gagan/data-engineering-utils/docker-utils/Readme.md

   - ALL SERVICES DEFINED IN DOCKER-COMPOSE ARE PART OF THE SAME NETWORK AUTOMATICALLY.
 NO NEED TO CREATE NETWORKS
   - Stop postgres and pgadmin containers.
   - Build a new image using `docker compose up`.
+  - Note: Connect to pgadmin.
+Using the name of the postgres service as defined in docker-compose for hostname.
   - Run the ingest.py in docker-compose as follows,

 ```bash